 Practical benefits and implications

-Utilising bid/no bid techniques such as the multi-attribute model and tools which combine market analysis and archived decisions along with supporting rationale has several advantages:
+Utilizing bid/no bid techniques such as the multi-attribute model and tools which combine market analysis and historical decisions along with supporting rationale has several advantages:

 - The method gives bidding companies more objective and reliable results.
 The range of values delivers a clearer picture of the probability of bidding success so that the bid/no-bid decision is less biased.